darae07/darae07/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on @bravecompany
+- 🔭 I’m currently in between jobs
 - 🌱 I’m currently learning front end
 - 📫 How to reach me:
   - 📩 email: leedr0730@gmail.com